 Moreover, we often find the topic categorically changed between one verse and its successor.
 This is another area of confusion to any sceptic.
-After all, and in any other book, any subject is only introduced after sufficient preparation.
+After all, and in any other book, any subject is introduced after sufficient preparation.
 The fact that in the Quran a major subject may suddenly, and without any preparation, be upon the reader prompts such remarks as "jumbled arrangement of statements" that we have read above.

 Is the Quran in reality a book that lacks logic and coherence?
-The reply to this question is: it depends on the criteria we employ.
+The reply to this question is: It all depends on the criteria we employ.

-However, it is important to remember that if we place a book of logarithms next to a play by Shakespeare and judge it similarly, we would also end up with the conclusion that the book of logarithms is no more than a jumbled and odd book!
-But is it really so?
+However, it is important to remember that if we place a book of logarithms next to a play by Shakespeare and assess it by the same literary expectations, we would also end up with the conclusion that the book of logarithms is no more than a jumbled and odd book, but is it really so?
 The answer is a clear no. A book of logarithms is a perfectly constructed book and is not odd in any way.
 The error in the assessment was due to the use of the wrong criteria.

 1- Scientific Presentation

-If we read a book of physics or chemistry we note the lack of theme presentation.
-To present a scientific fact, whether it is the number of electrons in various elements or the resistance of semi-conductors, no literary presentation is necessary.
-The bare facts are simply stated and they stand on the merit of their scientific content and not on the language or style of their presentation.
+Although the Quran is not a scientific reference as such, the delivery of information throughout the Book is in the mould of scientific references.
+If we read a book of physics or chemistry, we note the lack of theme presentation.
+To present a scientific fact, whether it is the number of electrons in elements, or the resistance of semi-conductors, no literary preparation is necessary.
+The bare facts are simply stated and they stand on the merit of their scientific content and not on the language or style they are written in.

 For more info see: Hints for reading the Quran